krasenDimitrov90/html-parser/README.md

 ﻿# html-parser
-In index.js use createDOMTree function
+In index.js use createDOMTree function, pass it a html string in literals, end a second argument the dom element with id=root;